Looking for Sitka hiking trails during your time in Sitka, Alaska? Then Mount Verstovia is the one you should do!

 A few people continued on to the summit of Mount Arrowhead which is connected to Mount Verstovia by a ridge.
 We watched them from afar, like little ants as they edged further towards the perilous summit, content where we were.

-How to Hike Mount Verstovia
+How to Do the Sitka Hiking Trail Up Mount Verstovia

-Getting to Mount Verstovia Trail
+Getting to the Mount Verstovia Trail

-Located two miles east of Sitka on Sawmill Creek Road, you can either reach the Mount Verstovia trail by walking or there is a small car park at trailhead.
+Located two miles east of Sitka on Sawmill Creek Road, you can either reach the Mount Verstovia trail by walking or there is a small car park at the trailhead.

 You can also catch the blue line local bus which runs approximately every hour and is $2 one way.
 The bus only runs from Monday to Friday.

-Difficulty of Mount Verstovia Hike
+Difficulty of the Mount Verstovia Hike

 It may be short but the steep incline and slippery conditions make the Mount Verstovia hike quite difficult.
 I would rate it Intermediate/Difficult if you aren’t an avid hiker.